 Favorable internal factors may also drive a company’s value.
 Although these factors may not be as clear as financial performance indicators, one should assess the following attributes when determining value:

-Management talent.
-Is the subject company’s management team capable of running the business successfully without its current owner?
+Management talent: Is the subject company’s management team capable of running the business successfully without its current owner?
 Have managers signed contracts or been offered incentives to remain on a long-term basis?
-Many consider key employees’ employment longevity to be a critical factor when determining value.
+Many consider key employees’ longevity to be critical when determining value.

-Physical appearance.
-Aside from key managers, are your office, service and production facilities clean and well maintained?
-Are your website and social media pages up to date and easy to navigate?
+Curb Appeal: Aside from key managers, are your office, service, and production facilities clean and well-maintained?
+Are your website and social media pages up-to-date and easy to navigate?
 Is your software and hardware current and effective?
-A dated company logo, poorly maintained database or even worn reception-area furniture tells customers, clients, employees and vendors that your company has seen better days.
-On the other hand, good organization and a strong “curb appeal” can create value.
+A dated company logo, poorly maintained database, or even worn reception-area furniture tells customers, clients, employees, and vendors that your company has seen better days.

 Products that pay

-When my dad would purchase a business (or a job) he often was attracted to one that he had some familiarity or interest in.
-Alternatively, when I am working on a valuation assignment, I often look to see if the business has some type of proprietary information or special manufacturing process that potentially offers higher profit margins and a unique marketing story.
+When my dad would purchase a business (or a job), he often was attracted to one that he was familiar with or interested in.
+Alternatively, when I am working on a valuation assignment, I often look to see if the business has some proprietary information or a special manufacturing process that potentially offers higher profit margins and a unique marketing story.

 Other items that are considered to increase value are growth potential, market exclusivity, strong brand recognition, access to capital, branding, and market position – to name a few.

 These are only a few of the many value drivers that our valuation team considers to determine value.
-If we can be of any assistance to you or your clients when valuation is an issue please feel free to contact our office.
+If we can assist you or your clients when valuation is an issue, please feel free to contact our office.

-For additional information on this or any other issues related to business valuation, forensic accounting or litigation support please feel free to contact our office at the above phone numbers.
-You can also email our office at msgcpa@msgcpa.com for immediate assistance.
+For additional information on this or any other issues related to business valuation, forensic accounting, or litigation support, please feel free to contact our office at 646-661-3800.